EricZinda/Perplexity/docs/pxint/pxint0100SimpleCommands.md

 ### Verbs and State Changes: delete_v_1
 The last new predication is `_delete_v_1`. `_delete_v_1` is the first "real" verb we've dealt with.
 The others so far have been "implied" "to be" verbs for a phrase like "a file is large", and they don't show up in the MRS as [described previously](devhowtoSentenceForce).
 A verb looks like every other predication: it has a name and arguments.
 And, because verbs can be modified by words like adverbs (e.g. "*permanently* delete the file"), it introduces an event to hang modifiers on.
 Like many verbs, the second argument represents the "actor": the person or thing doing the deleting.
 The final argument is what to delete.

-Because our world state is simply a Python list of Python objects, the logic for deleting something is going to be trivial: remove the thing from the list.
+Because our world state is simply a list of Python objects, the logic for deleting something is going to be trivial: remove the thing from the list.
 In fact, implementing what we are doing here in a real file system interface would be trivial as well: delete the file.
 However, we would have to decide what to do if a user command like "delete *every* file" fails to delete one of them for some reason.
 We'll ignore that in our example and just remove the files from the `State` object's list of state.
 We can safely do this, even though other predications may still be iterating over them, because our `State` object is immutable ([as described previously](devhowtoPythonBasics)) and we will keep it that way by returning a new `State` object when something is deleted, just like we already do for setting variables.

 We do have a problem, though.
 As you'll see later, we will encounter phrases like "delete *every* file", which have a different solution (i.e. state object) for each file that gets deleted.
 Each solution will have only *one* of the files deleted.
 In order to end up with a single world state that has *all* the files deleted, we'll have to merge them together at the end somehow.